 THIS DATE IN HISTORY: Oct.
 5

-2005: Alex Ovechkin becomes the first Washington Capitals player to score twice in his first NHL game, a 3-2 victory against the Columbus Blue Jackets at Verizon Center.
+In Washington, Alex Ovechkin's NHL debut is a harbinger of things to come.
+Ovechkin becomes the first Washington Capitals player to score twice in his first NHL game, a 3-2 victory against the Columbus Blue Jackets at Verizon Center.

-1932: Detroit is renamed the Red Wings; the team logo is changed to a winged wheel, and red uniforms are introduced.
-It's the third name for the franchise, known as the Detroit Cougars from 1926-30 and as the Detroit Falcons from 1930-32.
+1932: Detroit is renamed the Red Wings; the team logo is changed to a winged wheel and red uniforms are introduced.
+It's the third name for the franchise, known as the Detroit Cougars from 1926-30 and the Detroit Falcons from 1930-32.

 1976: The NHL comes to Denver when the Colorado Rockies play their first game after relocating from Kansas City.
 The Rockies defeat the Toronto Maple Leafs 4-2, with rookie forward Larry Skinner scoring the first goal.
 The franchise relocates again in 1982, this time to New Jersey.
 Exactly six years after playing its first game in Denver, the twice-relocated New Jersey Devils also play their first NHL game, a 3-3 tie with the visiting Pittsburgh Penguins.

 1983: Wayne Gretzky begins his NHL-record 51-game scoring streak with a goal and an assist to help the Edmonton Oilers defeat Toronto 5-4 at Northlands Coliseum.
 Gretzky gets at least one point in every Oilers game until Jan.
 28.